cheran99/SIEM-Lab-With-Splunk/README.md

 - Tick the box to accept the License Agreement and select "An on-premises Splunk Enterprise instance" to use this Universal Forwarder with:
   ![image](https://github.com/user-attachments/assets/9cd1f555-225a-4057-889c-a24c2512debe)
 - You will then be asked to create the credentials for the administrator account.
 Use the same credentials that you have made for the Splunk Enterprise instance:

   ![image](https://github.com/user-attachments/assets/10284a29-d77a-4345-bce5-dcbc2a6d0477)
-- Skip the "Deployment Server" page and this will take you to the Receiver Indexer page.
-Use the IP address for the Ubuntu VM and the default port number 9997:
+- Skip the "Deployment Server" page and this will take you to the "Receiver Indexer" page.
+Use the IP address for the Ubuntu VM and the default port number 9997.
+This will remotely send logs to the Splunk Enterprise instance:

   ![image](https://github.com/user-attachments/assets/e243dbef-5d92-4404-9198-72ecec7f5a5e)
 - Complete the installation.